-The results of Velankar et al. study (2017) show that the effect of economic growth on EPS and stock returns is inconsistent.
-That is, economic growth can have a positive or negative effect on EPS and stock returns.
-The results of this study are the same as the results of the Crestmont Research study in 2017.
+The study by Velankar et al. (2017) found that the effect of economic growth on EPS and stock returns is inconsistent.
+Therefore, economic growth has a positive or negative effect on EPS and stock returns.
+This evidence is the same as that by the Crestmont Research study in 2017.